Apeiruss

-Apeiruss is a Bangladeshi EDM music composer, music producer and DJ duo.
-They are one of the pioneers of EDM in the mainstream Bangladeshi music industry.
-Apart from Bangladesh, they have also done several music production and composition for Bollywood film songs and singles.
-They are one of the most prominent EDM act of Bangladesh.
-They first came to attention when they released their track called “Bijoyer Shopno” back in 2014.
-They produced "Cholona Harai" for Tahsan which went viral on YouTube.
-They have done several Bollywood music production for Amaal Mallik, Armaan Malik (Zindegi Aa Raha Hoon Main, Sau Aasman, Buddhu Saa Mann etc.) & Arko Pravo Mukherjee (Dariya Dance mix, Saalam-E-Ishq etc.).
-In October 2019, a new single "Ishqam" was released by Mika Singh and Ali Quli Mirza and it was entirely composed and produced by Apeiruss.
+Apeiruss is a Bangladeshi EDM composer, music producer and DJ duo consisting of Sheikh Saami Mahmud & Sheikh Shafi Mahmud.
+They are one of the most reputed EDM artist in the mainstream Bangladeshi music industry.
+Apart from Bangladesh, they also left their footprint in the Bollywood scene where they worked on many film songs and singles.
+They kicked off their career with their debut track “Bijoyer Shopno” back in 2014 with various artists.
+They produced "Bhalobeshe Niruddeshe" (2016) & "Cholona Harai" (2017) for Tahsan.
+Some of their notable Bollywood music production are with Amaal Mallik, Armaan Malik (Zindegi Aa Raha Hoon Main, Sau Aasman, Buddhu Saa Mann etc.) & Arko Pravo Mukherjee (Dariya Dance mix, Saalam-E-Ishq etc.).
+In October 2019, "Ishqam" was released by Mika Singh and Ali Quli Mirza and it was entirely composed and produced by Apeiruss.
+"Ishqam" since gathered around 230 million views on YouTube.

 Career

 Early days

-Apeiruss was formed in 2014 by Saami, Shafi & Andy.
-Saami & Shafi were brothers.
-From a very early age they were developing their music production skills using FL Studio on a windows computer.
-They taught themselves basic music production techniques using software.
-In 2010 Saami met Andy in college.
-Later Saami, Shafi and Andy teamed up and formed Apeiruss.
-At the very beginning they were looking for a name for their band.
-Then 'Apeiruss' name was suggested by one of their friends named Akash.
-'Apeiruss' came from Greek word 'Apeirose' which means 'Infinity'.
-In 2014 Their first song as Apeiruss 'Bijoyer Shopno' featuring Mehrab, Rinty and Borno was released from their YouTube channel.
+Apeiruss was formed back in 2013 by Saami, Shafi & Andy.
+Saami & Shafi were brothers and they have been practicing music production from a very early stage.
+They taught themselves the basic music production skills using FL Studio in their bedroom.
+Saami & Andy were college friends since 2010.
+Andy also showed interest in music production ever since so he also joined the clan.
+After many musical sessions they came to form Apeiruss as a trio back in 2013.
+At the beginning they were making music using their computers only.